Skip to main content

 • Growth in Christlike character, especially the virtues of faith, hope, and love.

-• The ability to discern and approve good from evil through trained spiritual perception.
+• The ability to discern and approve good from evil through a new mind trained in spiritual perception.

 These attributes require the cultivation of mind, heart, and action—not the negation of will nor the passive surrender of responsibility.